This post was originally published on June 15, 2017, and updated on October 12, 2019

 What about you?

 Have you used Tea Tree Oil to heal blemishes or breakouts?
 Did it work for you?
 Let us know, please post in the comments below.

-Want to learn what else you can do with your skincare routine to clear up your skin?
+Want to learn what else you can do with your skincare routine to clear up breakouts and acne?
 You’d be surprised just how many things in your daily skincare routine is seriously messing up your skin.
 Take my course, The CLEAR SKIN Skincare Rules to find out what you need to change and add to your skincare routine for gorgeous clear skin.
-CLICK HERE to get started now!
+CLICK HERE to get started now.